graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### ID

-The ID scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
+The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
 The ID type is serialized in the same way as a `String`; however, it is not intended to be human-readable.
 While it is often numeric, it should always serialize as a `String`.